csurbhi/csurbhi.github.io/myblog/_posts/2023-12-14-fio-benchmark-random-writes.markdown

     	-o Number of output rows
     	-c Output ranges in CSV format

-    The default theta value for zipf is 1.2.
+    The default $\theta$ value for zipf is 1.2.
 Running, fio-genzipf for “zipf” with the default theta gives you the following output (partial output pasted here).
     $ fio-genzipf -t zipf
     Generating Zipf distribution with 1.200000 input and 500 GiB size and 4096 block_size.
     Rows 		Hits % 		Sum % 		# Hits 			Size